raideno/convex-billing/packages/docs/index.md

 In your convex project's dashboard.
 Go the **Functions** section and execute the `sync` action.

 This is done to sync already existing stripe data into your convex database.
-It must be done in both your development and production deployments.
+It must be done in both your development and production deployments after installing or updating the library.

 This might not be necessary if you are starting with a fresh empty stripe project.